-If you were retroactively enrolled in our plan and you paid out-of-pocket for any covered services after your enrollment date, you can ask us to pay you back for our share of the costs.
-You need to submit paperwork such as receipts and bills for us to handle the reimbursement.
+If you were retroactively enrolled in our plan and you paid out of pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
+You need to submit paperwork, such as receipts and bills, for us to handle the reimbursement.